SeaGL/seagl.github.io/_posts/2020-10-05-call-for-volunteers.md

 ---

 SeaGL is approaching fast, and we need your help!
-SeaGL is a completely volunteer run conference, and with our new new techinical landscape we're going to need some extra hands.
+SeaGL is a completely volunteer run conference, and with our new new technical landscape we're going to need some extra hands.
 Please signup using our [Nextcloud webform](https://gnu-cloud.yourownnet.cloud/apps/forms/yHs5d8qmEBedQ72d)

 if you're interested in volunteering.
 We will then send you information about volunteer training sessions (about an hour) and signing up for specific sessions.